 The college utilizes a siren/public address system, text messaging, voice messaging, e-mail, social media platforms, and desktop messaging for notification purposes.
 If any these systems fail or the College deems it appropriate, in person communication may be used to communicate an emergency notification.
-To opt-in for emergency text and voice messaging, students, faculty, and staff can do so through https://orangecoastcollege.regroup.com/login.
+To optin for emergency text and voice messaging, students, faculty, and staff can do so through https://orangecoastcollege.regroup.com/login.

 The College will, without delay and taking into account the safety of the community, determine the content of the notification and initiate the notification system unless issuing a notification will, in the judgment of responsible authorities, (including, but not limited to: Public Safety, Costa Mesa Police, Newport Beach Police, and/or the Costa Mesa Fire, Newport Beach Fire and Emergency Medical Services) compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
-Follow up information pertaining to a significant emergency or dangerous situation on campus will be sent by the Director of Public Safety or designee.
+Follow up information pertaining to a significant emergency or dangerous situation on campus will be sent using some or all of the identified communication systems (except fire alarm) by the Director of Public Safety or designee.